JJayasri/Awesome-AI-Resources-List/README.md

 # Awesome-AI-Resources-List
-Here you get to see free resources to learn AI - Research Papers, AI Tools, Learning Materials across the world
+Here you get to see free resources to learn AI

 1. Machine Learning
 2. Math for Machine Learning